GeoKnow/Jassa-Core/README.md

 The highlights of this repository are:

 * A high level JavaScript API for RDF.
 Provides core RDF classes (such as Node and Triple), SPARQL classes (such as Query, Element, Expr) and Service classes (such QueryExecutionFactoryHttp, QueryExecutionHttp).
 If you are familiar with [Apache Jena](http://jena.apache.org), you have most likely seen these names before.
-* The '''Facete'''-API, a powerful faceted search API for generic faceted search on SPARQL endpoints.
+* The _Facete_-API, a powerful faceted search API for generic faceted search on SPARQL endpoints.
 Under heavy development - TODO Add demo link.
-* The '''Sponate'''-API, a SPARQL-to-JSON mapper which is somewhat similar to [Hibernate](http://hibernate.org) (Sponate = SParql, jsON, hiberNATE).
+* The _Sponate_-API, a SPARQL-to-JSON mapper which is somewhat similar to [Hibernate](http://hibernate.org) (Sponate = SParql, jsON, hiberNATE).
 This component unfolds its full potential in combination with latest generation frameworks that keep the DOM and controller logic separate, e.g. [AngularJS](http://angularjs.org/).
 (Possibly also [Ember.js](http://emberjs.com/), but at present we only develop using the former framework).

 ## Terminology